DRIVENpol/enforced_royalties/README.md

 - The contract uses OpenSea's Seaport v1.6 for marketplace integration
 - Royalties are set to 5% by default but can be modified during deployment
 - Transfer security is implemented using OpenSea's validator
+- For testing, use BuildBear's forked Ethereum network to avoid using real ETH